-Program Term Charges Appear on CampS
+Program Term Charges Appear on

+CampS

 Summer Mid-April

 Fall August

 Winterim Late November

 Spring Early January

-UWEC housing charges: If you are going abroad for spring semester and are living oncampus during the fall, the Housing Office will keep your UWEC spring semester housing charges on your MyBlugold CampS account until December.
+abroad for spring semester and are living oncampus during the fall, the Housing Office will keep your UWEC spring semester housing charges on your MyBlugold CampS account until December.
 This is so that if you must withdraw from a program very late, you still have on-campus housing secured.